WaCoDiS/data-access-api/README.md

 ### Build using Docker
 See [run section](#using-docker) for docker instructions.

+### Deployment
+This section describes deployment scenarios, options and preconditions.
+#### Preconditions
+* In order to run Data Access Java Runtime Environment (JRE) (version >= 8) must be available.
+In order to [build Data Access from source](#installation--building-information) Java Development Kit (JDK) version >= 8) must be abailable.
+Data Access is tested with Oracle JDK 8.
+* A (running) instance of [elasticsearch](https://www.elastic.co/downloads/elasticsearch) must be available.
+* When running data access as part of the WaCoDiS system, a running instance of [RabbitMQ message broker](https://www.rabbitmq.com/) must be available.
+Otherwise communication with other WaCoDis components fails.

+The server addresses are [configurable](#configuration).

+ * If configuration should be fetched from Configuration Server a running instance of [WaCoDiS Config Server](https://github.com/WaCoDiS/config-server) must be available.

+## User Guide
+### Run Data Access
+Currently there are no pre-compiled binaries available for WaCoDiS Data Access.
+Data Access must be [built from source](#installation--building-information).
+Alternatively Docker can be used to (build and) run WaCoDiS Data Access.

+Data Access is a Spring Boot application.
+Execute the compiled jar (`java -jar  data-access-api.jar`) or run *org.openapitools.OpenAPI2SpringBoot.java* in IDE (Module: _WaCoDiS Data Access API_) to start the data access service.
+By default the service is available on port 8080.
+[Multiple ways to change the default port exist](https://www.baeldung.com/spring-boot-change-port).
+If the service started successfully (see [Preconditions](#preconditions)) the API description for WaCoDiS Data Access is available on _localhost:8080_ (provided default port was not changed).

+#### Using Docker
+1. Build Docker Image from [Dockerfile](https://github.com/WaCoDiS/data-access-api/blob/master/Dockerfile) that resides in the projects root folder.
+2. Run created Docker Image.
+A port binding for container port 8080 is necessary to make the service available.
+(`docker run -p 8080:8080 wacodis_data_access:latest`)

+### Elasticsearch Index Initialization
+During the start up process, data access automatically initializes a (Elasticsearch) search index that indexes metadata (DataEnvelopes) for available data sets.
+The index settings are defined in a json file which is by default */main/resources/elasticsearch_indexsettings.json*.
+The mappings section of this file should not be altered because data access needs an index that matches those specifications.
+The location of the index settings file is [configurable](#configuration).
+If index intitialization fails because of a connection error it is retried after a timeout.
+The max. number of retries and the timeout is [configurable](#configuration).
+This configuration parameters can be used in deployment scenarios (for example docker compose) if elasticsearch is not available before data access is started.

 ### Configuration
 Configuration is fetched from [WaCoDiS Config Server](https://github.com/WaCoDiS/config-server).
 If config server is not available configuration values located at *main/resources/bootstrap.yml* are applied instead.

 #### Parameters
 The following section contain descriptions for configuration parameters ordered by configuration section.